 Reparations / Transitional Justice / Reconciliation / Dialogue / Mental Health / Memorialization / Masculinities

 Professor Brandon Hamber is the John Hume and Thomas P. O’Neill Chair in Peace at Ulster University based at the International Conflict Research Institute (INCORE).
-He is a member of the Transitional Justice Institute at Ulster University and is a Visiting Professor of the African Centre for Migration and Society at the University of the Witwatersrand in South Africa.
+He is a member of the Transitional Justice Institute at Ulster University.
 He is also a board member of Healing Through Remembering (Northern Ireland) and Impunity Watch (Netherlands).
 He is on the Society Advisory Group of the British Council.

 Professor Hamber has undertaken consulting and research work and participated in various peace and reconciliation initiatives in Northern Ireland, South Africa, Liberia, Mozambique, Bosnia, Colombia, the Basque Country and Sierra Leone, among others.